gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 Both `update` and `enable` will maintain a shared lock file preventing any re-entrant executions.

 The `enable` subcommand will:
-1. Query the `/v1/webapi/find` endpoint.
+1. If an updater-incompatible version of the Teleport package is installed, fail immediately.
-2. If the current updater-managed version of Teleport is the latest, and teleport package is not installed, jump to (16).
+2. Query the `/v1/webapi/find` endpoint.
-3. If the current updater-managed version of Teleport is the latest, but the teleport package is installed, jump to (13).
+3. If the current updater-managed version of Teleport is the latest, jump to (14).
 4. Ensure there is enough free disk space to update Teleport via `unix.Statfs()` and `content-length` header from `HEAD` request.
 5. Download the desired Teleport tarball specified by `agent_version` and `server_edition`.
 6. Download and verify the checksum (tarball URL suffixed with `.sha256`).